Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Analysis

-To give a deep view of the dynamics of the inverse transformation in \textsc{DeePEn}, we report the performance change along with different numbers of relative ensemble learning steps ($T$).
-Besides, the dynamics of loss of relative ensemble learning ($\ell$ in Eq.~\ref{eq:formulation of reverse transformation})is also reported.
+\paragraph{Effect of iteration steps in relative ensemble learning.} To give a deep view of the dynamics of the inverse transformation in \textsc{DeePEn}, we report the performance change along with different numbers of relative ensemble learning steps ($T$).
+Besides, the dynamics of loss of relative ensemble learning ($\eta$ in Eq.~\ref{eq:formulation of reverse transformation})is also reported.
 As shown in Fig.~\ref{fig:effect of different number of relative ensemble learning steps}, on the one hand, more steps of relative ensemble learning significantly lead to lower losses.
 However, the loss is hard to reach zero, \ie under-fitting.
 On the other hand, increasing the number of steps of relative ensemble learning will cause the performance to increase first and then decrease.
 The reason behind the performance drop could be that in the early stage of optimization, the focus of optimization is on updating the high-probability tokens.
-In the later stage of optimization, since the probabilities of all words will be adjusted equally, the low-probability tokens will be interfered with, thus affecting the performance.
-Therefore, it is recommended to set a modest value of step number (\eg $T=5$). \paragraph{Choice of main model.}
+In the later stage of optimization, since the probabilities of all words will be adjusted equally, the high-probability tokens will be interfered with the high-probability ones, thus affecting the performance.
+Therefore, it is recommended to set a modest value of step number (\eg $T=5$).

-In the process of inverse transformation, \textsc{DeePEn} maps the relative aggregated representation to the absolute space of the main model.
-Ideally, we expected the results of inverse transformation to keep invariant with the choice of main model.
-However, this objective is hard to achieve due to the underfitting observed in the search process.
-Therefore, we illustrate the performance gap of choosing different main models in Tab.~\ref{tab:effect of main model}.
-As the results shown on ARC-C, changing the main model from the first-ranked Mistral-7B to the second-rank Yi-6B, the ensemble performance is decreased slightly from $77.73$ to $77.55$.
-Interestingly, changing the main model from the rank-1 Yi-6B to the rank-2 Mistral-7B on \textbf{MMLU}, the performance is actually improved from $63.63$ to $64.46$, which indicates that Mistral-7B benefits more than Yi-6B from collaboration.
-Even so, \textbf{choosing different main models does not significantly affects the ensemble performance}.